The Dublin Economic Monitor is a joint initiative on behalf of the four Dublin local authorities to track developments in the capital’s economy.

 While there is significant information available on developments in the national economy, the Monitor is intended to address the absence of a regular bulletin on trends in the Dublin economy.
 It will be of particular interest to all those doing business in Dublin or considering locating here.

-We hope you find the Monitor useful and would welcome any feedback in the contact form below.
+We hope you find the Monitor useful and would welcome any feedback by getting in contact.